-- (a) The turbidity level of filtered water shall be less than or equal to 0.3 NTU in 95% of the measurements taken each month and shall not exceed 1.0 NTU at any time. - (b) Compliance for treatment plants that use ozone is based on a running annual average of monthly samples. - (c) Compliance is based on a running annual average of quarterly distribution system samples.
-Values reported reflect the highest and lowest single value in the distribution system (range) and the highest running annual average. - (d) MWD treats their water by adding fluoride to the naturally occurring level in order to help prevent dental caries in consumers.
-The fluoride levels in the treated water are maintained within a range of 0.7 1.3 ppm, as required by State Water Resources Control Board (SWRCB), Division of Drinking Water (DDW).
-Formally known as the Department of Public Health, the DDW was created in 2014 when the drinking water program moved under the SWRCB. (e) Aluminum has both Primary and Secondary standards. - (f) The monthly averages and ranges of turbidity shown in the secondary standards section are based on source elements.
+- (a) The turbidity level of filtered water shall be less than or equal to 0.3 NTU in 95% of the measurements taken each month and shall not exceed 1.0 NTU at any time. - (b) Compliance for treatment plants that use ozone is based on a running annual average of monthly samples. - (c) Compliance is based on a Locational Running Annual Average of data collected at distribution system-wide monitoring locations.
+The range of all samples collected is included. (d) MWD treats their water by adding fluoride to the naturally occurring level in order to help prevent dental caries in consumers.
+The fluoride levels in the treated water are maintained within a range of 0.7 1.3 ppm, as required by State Water Resources Control Board (SWRCB), Division of - Drinking Water (DDW).
+Formally known as the Department of Public Health, the DDW was created in 2014 when the drinking water program moved under the SWRCB. - (e) Aluminum has both Primary and Secondary standards.

+(f) The monthly averages and ranges of turbidity shown in the Secondary Standards section are based on source effluents (g) Total coliform MCL: No more than 1 monthly sample may be total coliform positive...